-Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten Kids’
+Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten’ Kids

 “If it’s safe, we want kids to be in school….
 Even if it’s for a couple of weeks, we think there would be value in that.”

+As CNN detailed, DeSantis did not seem to consider the novel coronavirus to be a serious threat to most children when speaking to a group of educators on April 9.

+“This particular pandemic is one where, I don’t think nationwide there’s been a single fatality under 25.
+For whatever reason it just doesn’t seem to threaten, you know, kids.”

 The Hill reports that one of the reasons DeSantis thinks it might be safe to open schools is because he believes no one under the age of 25 has died from the disease.
 The governor reportedly told the media at one point, he didn’t think a single person in the country under 25 had died of the disease.
+However, per CNN, five people under the age of 25 have died as a result of COVID-19 in the United States thus far.

 DeSantis went on to claim that Florida loses anywhere from five to 10 kids a year to the normal flu.
-He added coronavirus seems to be much more serious and much more deadly for people who are 65 and older.
+He added that coronavirus seems to be much more serious — and much more deadly — for people who are 65 and older.

 “If you’re younger, it just hasn’t had an impact, so that should factor into how we’re viewing this.
 I think the data on that has been 100 percent consistent.”